-The buzz and fanfare of the London 2012 was temporarily halted last Wednesday (1st August) after a cyclist was tragically killed just outside the Olympic park.
-The 28 year old man was knocked down by a double-decker bus and was pronounced dead at the scene.
+The buzz and fanfare of the London 2012 were temporarily halted last Wednesday (1st August) after a cyclist was tragically killed just outside the Olympic Park.
+The 28-year-old man was knocked down by a double-decker bus and was pronounced dead at the scene.

 That being said the pros and cons of wearing a helmet and indeed the safety of cycling inner city have been placed firmly back into the spotlight.

 Back in 2008 I wrote a similar article on cycling in London and cited that the benefits of cycling included the fact that cyclists travelling short distances reduce their risk of death (largely due to lower risk of heart disease) by 22%.
 The health benefits were said to exceed the risks by a factor of 20.
 Fast forward four years and these health benefits still stand.
 It is estimated that cyclists can burn around 600 calories an hour and indeed you can cycle up to 1037km on the energy equivalent of a single litre of petrol!
 So cycling is still a healthy option and saves the environment – however, what are the risks involved?

 During the period June to September 2011 970 cyclists were killed or seriously injured in a road traffic accident, this is compared to 905 the year before.
 Overall it is calculated that 17,000 cyclists are killed or injured in reported road traffic accidents each year.
 By February 2012 10 cyclists had been killed whilst riding in London alone.